ukowohl/audibene/README.md

 // build application and setup test database (will setup H2 in Memory DB for testing the persistence layer) mvn clean install -Pintegration-test
 ```
 In order to run the application, please configure the database according to **application.yaml** file.
-Run locally with local spring profile
+Run locally with local spring profile!

+See API for more information under resources/api-definition.yaml

 **Important**: Immutables (https://immutables.github.io/) are used, please enable Annotation Processing as described in Immutables Documentation